iframe-resizer/docs/src/content/docs/api/child.md

     type: function()

-This function is called once iFrame-Resizer has been initialized after receiving a call from the parent page.
+This function is called once _iframe-resizer_ has been initialized after receiving a call from the parent page.
 If you need to call any of the [parentIFrame methods](https://github.com/davidjbradshaw/iframe-resizer/blob/master/docs/iframed_page/methods.md) during page load, then they should be called from this event handler.

 ## Methods